albar965/littlenavmap-manual/en/OPTIONS.md

 Allows to customize what should be loaded and shown on startup of _Little Navmap_.

 You can also configure the frequency of the automatic update check and channels.
 See [Checking for Updates](UPDATE.md) for more information.
+Change the settings here if you wish to get notifications about beta releases.

 ### User Interface {#user-interface}

 Has options for text sizes in information windows and flight plan as well as the search result table.

-You can also change the overall style for the graphical user interface.
-The user interface styles contain a `Night` mode that can be used for night flights in dark rooms.
-You can also dim the map and elevation profile display.

-A restart is not needed but recommended after changing a style.

-The colors for the styles `Fusion` and `Night` can be changed by editing configuration files.
-See [Customize](CUSTOMIZE.md) for more information.

 This tab also contains options to force the program language and locale settings \(number, date and time formats\) to English if you do not want to use a translated user interface.